MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

     ![](Images/work-with-model-relationships-image3.png)

-    *The model comprises six dimension tables and one fact table.
-The **Sales** fact table stores sales order details.
-It’s a classic star schema design.*

 3. Notice that there are three relationships between the **Date** and **Sales** tables.

     ![](Images/work-with-model-relationships-image4.png)

-    *The **DateKey** column in the **Date** table is a unique column representing the "one” side of the relationships.
+    *The **Date** column in the **Date** table is a unique column representing the "one” side of the relationships.
 Filters applied to any column of the **Date** table propagate to the **Sales** table using one of the relationships.*

 4. Hover the cursor over each of the three relationships to highlight the "many” side column in the **Sales** table.

-5. Notice that the relationship to the **OrderDateKey** column is a solid line, while the other relationships are represented by a dotted line.
+5. Notice that the relationship to the **OrderDate** column is a solid line, while the other relationships are represented by a dotted line.

     *A solid line represents an active relationship.
 There can only be one active relationship path between two model tables, and the path is used by default to propagate filters between tables.
 Conversely, a dotted line represents an inactive relationship.
 Inactive relationships are used only when explicitly invoked by DAX formulas.*